 Because there is no Irish Embassy or Consulate in the Ivory Coast, we’re limited in the help we can offer you in an emergency.
 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

-If there is an emergency, or if you need help and advice, you can contact our Consular Assistance Unit at the Department of Foreign Affairs and Trade in Dublin on +353 1 408 2000.
+If there is an emergency, or if you need help and advice, you can contact our Consular Assistance Unit at the Department of Foreign Affairs in Dublin on +353 1 408 2000.

 Safety and security